The Record CafeCarmel Smickersgill, Tours & Activities Editor

 there’s a reason why this trilogy of enjoyment goes down so well

 Starting at the top, you’ll find their mezzanine level record shop.
 With new releases landing every Friday and a whole host of must-own albums, you can easily lose an afternoon among the shelves.
 There is a refreshing lack of constraint when it comes to genre and style, you can find new releases from folk, electronic, alternative and older artists that have only aged like fine wines.
 No record is on sale as shelf filler.
 Each one seems to be purposefully chosen to give you a well rounded collection.
-The entire catalogue is also available to order online, so whether we can visit or not, you can still enjoy an afternoon of vinyl fishing.
+The entire catalogue is also available to order online, so if your based further afield you can still make the most of the Record Cafe’s unique collection.